Krossblade Aerospace Systems: Krossblade SkyProwler 2

 SkyProwler 2 was introduced in 2019.
 It has the vertical take-off and landing (VTOL) ability.
 VTOL is facilitated by the transforming process of its arms by folding and expanding.

 Switchblade mechanism

-Rather than employing a rigid frame to mount motors and rotors as is done in quadcopters and other multirotors, in the switchblade mechanism motors and rotors are mounted on movable arms.
-These arms can pivot and so enable storage of the rotors and motors inside the fuselage, where they do not cause aerodynamic drag and hence enable to aircraft to fly faster and more efficient.
-Compared to a pure winged aircraft, the VTOL system, including the switchblade mechanism, increases the weight of an aircraft by around 15%.
+Rather than employing a rigid frame to mount motors and rotors, as is done in quadcopters and other multi-rotors, the switchblade mechanism mounts motors and rotors on movable arms.
+These arms can pivot, enabling storage of the rotors and motors inside the fuselage, where they do not cause aerodynamic drag and hence enable aircraft to fly faster and more efficiently.
+Compared to a pure-winged aircraft, the VTOL system, including the switchblade mechanism, increases the weight of an aircraft by around 15%.